Investors Trust (IT) offers a lump sum product, called the Access Portfolio Bond, to global investors.

 - VanEck Vectors Aus Equal Weight ETF

-As you can see, the investments in these other currencies is primarily in individual shares.
+As you can see, the investments in these other currencies are primarily in individual shares.

 Pained by financial indecision?
 Want to invest with Adam?